bondy-io/bondy/apps/bondy_db/doc_extras/architecture/01_bondy_oplog.md

 3. atomically truncates the MST via `bondy_mst:truncate/2` — a
-   **structural prefix-truncate** that walks only the left spine, rewrites O(log N) pages, and leaves a root byte-identical to the equivalent per-key deletes — and advances the watermark.
+   **structural prefix-truncate** that walks only the left spine, rewrites O(log N) pages, and leaves a root byte-identical to the equivalent per-key deletes — then (ETS backend) sweeps the now-unreachable dropped subtrees' pages via `bondy_mst:gc/1` (truncate only unlinks them), and advances the watermark.

 ```mermaid
 flowchart LR